-The Abrolhos is an archipelago of 122 islands off the mid-west coast of Western Australia.
-It extends more than 100km from north to south and is between 60 and 80km wide, bringing it close to the edge of the continental shelf.
+The Abrolhos is an archipelago of 192 islands, islets and small rocky atolls off the mid-west coast of Western Australia.
+It extends more than 100km from north to south and lies between 60 and 80km off the coast, bringing it close to the edge of the continental shelf.

 Some of the islands were originally low hills on the edge of Western Australia until they were separated from the mainland by sea level rise about 7000 years ago.
 Others were formed more recently by either wind, waves and swell or by the erosion and deposition of sediments.
 The islands are made of limestone under a layer of sand, cemented coral rubble and shingle.